His Lordship (1932 film)

 His Lordship is a 1932 British musical comedy film directed by Michael Powell.
 It was made as a Quota quickie.

 Plot

-Cheerful Cockney Bert Gibbs inherits a title from his father and becomes Lord Thornton Heath.
+Cheerful Cockney plumber Bert Gibbs inherits a title from his socialist trade unionist father and becomes Lord Thornton Heath.
 However, then he meets up with movie star Ilya Myona and when his mother asks about her, Bert implies they are engaged.
 After some adventures with some dubious Russian types, Bert's girl Lenina eventually wins him back.